tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 The definition of network slice for use within the IETF and the characteristics of IETF network slice are specified in
-{{?I-D.nsdt-teas-ietf-network-slice-definition}}.
+{{?I-D.ietf-teas-ietf-network-slice-definition}}.
 A framework for reusing IETF VPN and traffic-engineering technologies to realize IETF network slices is discussed  in {{?I-D.nsdt-teas-ns-framework}}.
 These documents also discuss the function of an IETF Network Slice Controller and the requirements